taolicd/taolicd.github.io/_posts/2021-10-20-Bored_API_doc.md

-type | Type of the activity from one of the 9 categories: ["education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", "busywork"] participants |The number of people from 1 to many that this activity will involve price | A price index describing the cost of the activity from [0.0, 1.0] with 0 being free and 1 extremely expensive link | The URL link related to this activity.
-This information is optional. key |A unique numeric ID for this activity from [1000000, 9999999] accessibility | An index from [0.0, 1.0] describing how easy or challenging the activity is 0 being very easy and 1 extremely challenging
+type | Type of the activity from one of the 9 categories: ["education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", "busywork"] participants |The number of people from 1 to many that this activity will involve price | A price index describing the cost of the activity from [0.0, 1.0] with 0 being free and 1 extremely expensive link | The URL related to this activity.
+This information is optional. key |A unique numeric ID for this activity from [1000000, 9999999] accessibility | An index from [0.0, 1.0] describing how easy or challenging an activity is with 0 being very easy and 1 extremely challenging

 ## Use cases